"You will never be a fighter pilot if you cannot navigate."

-On a clear and crisp, bright fall day, as I drove onto NAS Meridian to check in, I passed by a memorial service for a student Naval Aviator.
+On a clear and crisp, bright fall day, as I drove onto NAS Meridian to check in, I passed by a memorial service for an unknown fellow student Naval Aviator, only weeks ahead of me in training.
 His flag-draped coffin was exiting the base chapel as I drove toward the BOQ (Batchelor Officer Quarters).
-Like Saufley Field, it was another rude welcome, and a grim reminder of the inherent risks of training to become a Naval Aviator of that time.
+Like my experience at Saufley Field it was another rude welcome, and a grim reminder of the inherent risks of training to become a Naval Aviator of that time.

-Although far from the beach, and the social life obviously couldn't compare to Pensacola, the flying was exciting.
-Despite having to adapt to the the new and uncomfortable torso harness, painfully hard ejection seat, and tight-fitting and uncomfortable oxygen mask, flying the T-2 was a real thrill.
+Although a bit far from the blindingly beautiful white sand beaches of the Gulf Coast, and the social life obviously couldn't compare to Pensacola, the flying was truly exciting.
+Despite having to adapt to the the new and uncomfortable torso harness, a painfully hard ejection seat, and a tight-fitting and uncomfortable oxygen mask, flying the T-2 was a real thrill!

 Despite some inclement flying weather, and Christmas leave, 50 hours of Basic jet familiarization and instrument training in the single engine T-2A Buckeye were completed in little more than 3 months at VT-7.
 Then I moved to the far end of the same hangar, to VT-9 for three more months of jet formation flight training, this time in the much more capable, dual engine, T-2B.